 What's this stuff about Ions and Particles?

-What most people refer to as colloidal silver is water containing silver ions and silver particles.
-Silver ions are silver atoms that have lost an electron.
-They are positively charged.
-(They are sometimes incorrectly called 'charged particles'.
-They are not particles).
-Silver ions will dissolve in water.
-In good quality CS these ions are dispersed evenly throughout the water.
-As silver ions are released in the water they raise the electrical conductivity of the water, and consequently can be measured (approximately ) with a PPM or EC meter.
-The silver particles on the other hand are exactly what the name implies - microsopic particles (colloids) that may be made up of relatively few, or many thousands of silver atoms.
-They are pure silver, or silver oxides, but they are so small they stay permanently suspended in the water and do not settle to the bottom.
-These Particles do not raise the conductivity of the water so theyt cannot be measured with a PPM or EC meter.
+The silver particles or collids on the other hand are exactly what the name implies - microsopic particles (colloids) that may be made up of relatively few, or many thousands of silver atoms.
+They may be pure silver, or silver oxides, but they are so small they stay permanently suspended within the water and do not settle to the bottom.
+Its important to note that these particles are not actually made 'by' the generator.
+They are created in the water as the ions combine.
+Current control and Stirring, as featured in the Silverwell system, helps to keep these particles small.
+These particles do not raise the conductivity of the water so they cannot be measured with a PPM or EC meter but you canb 'observe' then with a laser.
 Good quality CS generators are designed to make (1) a high concentration of ions that stay in solution and (2) the smallest possible particles because these are believed to be more 'bio-available'. (i.e. more easily absorbed by the body.)
 It is much better to have lots of very small particles than to have just a few relatively big ones.
 LVDC generators like the Silver Well make colloidal silver in which the total silver content is about 85% Ionic and 15% particles.

+A note on particle and ion sizes.
 A silver ion is a single silver atom that has lost an electron.
 All silver ions are the same size now matter how they are made.
 You can't get a silver component smaller than an ion.
-An ion is not a particle, but some producers will deliberately confuse the two in order to claim they produce extremely small particles.
+An ion is not a particle, but some producers will deliberately confuse the two in order to claim they produce extremely small particles or so-called 'microparticles'.
 Ions and particles are two completely different and beneficial forms of silver and as such need to be considered independently.

 For more information about ions and particles theres a lengthy discussion at the bottom of this page.